alekseynp/lions/README.md

 Even if you aren't going to run the ipynb files, you can open them in GitHub and it renders the output for you to see.

 Jupyter (IPython) Notebooks are currently the preferred tool for analysis, but definitely not a requirement.
 You might want to administer your own notebook server (I do).
 You might find it way easier to use the [Azure Notebooks Service](https://notebooks.azure.com/).
+I am using Python 3.

 Feel free to start something with your own tool and add the associated scripts/whatever to the repo.

 ## Next Steps

-1. Exploratory data analysis of the data from the map
-2. Process and make available the delay estimate on the sign
+Greater data availability.

 Big juicy problems:
 - Turn the camera images into estimates of current congestion and cross-validate with other source